Proposal Submission and Timeline

 Tips for Successful Submission

-Fill out the SmartGrant Intro Proposal Data and email a copy of the abstract, budget, and budget justification to the Office of Research for pre-approval.
+Email a copy of the abstract, budget, and budget justification to the Office of Research for pre-approval.
+They will follow up with some more question required for the Cayuse system.
 The budget is usually the most time consuming portion of a proposal to check, and advance copies allow us to help correct possible errors while the text is still in its draft stage.

 Email or call OR if the proposal is being submitted in response to a specific Broad Agency Announcement, Request for Proposals, Research Announcement, etc. so that we can review the proposal along with the solicitation guidelines.